OJK Takes Broader Approach to Material Transactions and Change of Business Activities by Public Companies in Indonesia

 d.
 Material Transactions involving assets that are directly related to the production process or core business activities.

 The removal of item (d) from exempted transactions is a major shift and amplifies the direction of the OJK in recent years.
-With this change, the OJK expects that only recurring operational expenditures, e.g. the purchase of raw materials, will be covered under the general exemption for \"core business activities”.
+With this change, the OJK expects that only recurring operational expenditures, e.g. the purchase of raw materials, will be covered under the general exemption for "core business activities".
 This means that a single land or asset acquisition would likely no longer be exempted from the Material Transaction rules, even if the company tries to argue that the acquisition supports its business activities.
-To complement this approach, OJK Reg.
-17/2020 includes a separate provision that any recurring activity related to \"core business activities” that generate revenue would be exempted from all Material Transaction procedures.
-This means that no disclosure to the public or the OJK would be necessary for this type of transaction.

 OJK Reg.
 17/2020 also adds new transactions that are exempted, as follows:

 a.
-Material Transaction between a financial services company and its subsidiary engaging in sharia financial services to develop the subsidiary\'s business;
+Material Transaction between a financial services company and its subsidiary engaging in sharia financial services to develop the subsidiary's business;

 b.
 Internal restructuring of a state-owned enterprises; and